Amelia Wrighton

 Alice’s personal experience as well as supporting others with their mental health, wellbeing and suicide grief have made this cause particularly meaningful to her.
 She is passionate about reducing stigma, and helping create supportive spaces for those navigating suicide bereavement.

-As Service Administrator, Alice brings a happy and kind energy supporting both clients and counsellors within the service.
+As Client Care Coordinator, Alice brings a happy and kind energy supporting both clients and counsellors within the service.
 Having recently moved into the charity sector, she is excited to grow her knowledge and is dedicated to ensuring every client feels understood and supported throughout their journey with grief.